 Franco Catania, CEO, Giada S.p.A.

-Every day the media informs us the damage caused by the lack of respect for the environment in which we live.
-More and more companies, including ours, show a growing sensitivity towards this issue.
+Every day the media informs us of the damage caused by the lack of respect for the environment in which we live.
+More and more companies, including ours, are showing a growing sensitivity towards this issue.
 We are going to research and use eco-sustainable materials more.
 It pays to invest in meticulous research: it increases consumer interest and help to grow the business, since customers are more attentive and informed about various processes than ever.

-In terms of style, fits are undergoing variations becoming generally softer.
-As far as trousers are concerned, men and women alike are appreciating the higher waist, while palazzo pants have made a comeback in womenswear.
+In terms of style, fits are undergoing variations, becoming generally softer.
+As far as trousers are concerned, men and women alike are once again appreciating the higher waist, while palazzo pants have made a comeback in womenswear.

 Andrew Berg, President, Robert Graham